deaktator/deaktator.github.io/_posts/2019-03-10-the-error-in-the-comparator.md

 [testimonials page](https://scikit-learn.org/stable/testimonials/testimonials.html) lists companies like [J.P.Morgan](https://www.jpmorgan.com/) and [Spotify](https://www.spotify.com/).
-Now, let me pose the question: if you are investing money with [J.P.Morgan](https://www.jpmorgan.com/), would you not want hyper-parameter search to work as well as possible for the financial models built with scikit-learn? if you have ever complained about music recommendation algorithms, would you not want a company like [Spotify](https://www.spotify.com/) using the best hyper-parameter search possible.
+Now, let me pose the question: if you are investing money with [J.P.Morgan](https://www.jpmorgan.com/), would you not want hyper-parameter search to use the training distribution as the basis for selecting hyper-parameters for financial models built with scikit-learn? if you have ever complained about music recommendation algorithms, would you not want a company like [Spotify](https://www.spotify.com/) to use the same distribution for training and model validation?
 This is the scope of this problem.  ***It is a big problem!***  Arguments about naming conventions are not an appropriate excuse for letting this issue fall through the cracks.

 The biggest problem that I see is that this issue has for years been a known problem (and there have been